YeetBot3736/avocados-mod/README.md

 UPDATE:
 Version 1.1.2 was just released on CurseForge!
 Thank you all for supporting this mod!

-I will be working on a new version after I port this mod to 1.19.2 as well.
-Thanks!!!
+This mod has been successfully ported to 1.19 as well!
+Check it out!